 The input shift register is 16 bits wide (see Figure 22).
 The first two bits are "don't cares."
-The next two are control bits which control which mode of operation the part is in (normal mode or any one of three power-down modes).
+The next two are control bits that control which mode of operation the part is in (normal mode or any one of three power-down modes).
 There is a more complete description of the various modes in the Power-Down Modes section.
-The next ten bits are the data bits.
+The next twelve bits are the data bits.
 These are transferred to the DAC register on the sixteenth falling edge of SCLK.
-Finally, the last two bits are "don't cares."